tuethu/IBM-Data-Science-Course/Course 9_Machine Learning with Python/Module 2_Linear and Logistic Regression/Readme.md

 - In a multi-class classification problem, log loss is used to measure model performance.
 Which of the following statements is true about log loss in this context?<br/>
 A LOWER log loss indicates BETTER model performance, predicting models are close to the true labels.

-- A healthcare provider uses logistic regression to predict whether a patient will develop a certain condition based on features like age, weight, and medical history.
-The model correctly identifies most high-risk patients but often misclassifies low-risk patients as high-risk.
-What method could help the provider reduce false positives?<br/>
-Tune the decision threshold of a logistic regression model.

-- An e-commerce company uses logistic regression to predict whether a product will be returned based on order details (like delivery time and product rating).
-What does a predicted probability of 0.8 mean in this case?<br/>
-The model predicts an 80% likelihood of product return.

-- A data scientist is using logistic regression to predict customer churn.
-After evaluating the model, they notice a high log-loss value.
-What is the most appropriate first step to improve the model?<br/>
-Parameter Tuning.<br/>
-Adjusting the model's parameters can directly address the high log-loss value and improve performance.

 - Use StandardScalar function in the Scikit-Learn library to standardize or normalize the dataset in order to have all the features at the same scale.
 This helps the model learn faster and improves the model performance<br/>
 ```